intelsdi-x/snap/README.md

 ### Running Snap

-If you installed snap from RPM/Deb package, you can start/stop Snap daemon as a service:
+If you installed Snap from RPM/Deb package, you can start/stop Snap daemon as a service:

 RedHat 6/Ubuntu 14.04:
 ```